openhwgroup/cva6/README.md

 > Be patient!
 RTL simulation is way slower than Spike.
 If you think that you ran into problems you can inspect the trace files.

-## FPGA Emulation
+## COREV-APU FPGA Emulation

 We currently only provide support for the [Genesys 2 board](https://reference.digilentinc.com/reference/programmable-logic/genesys-2/reference-manual).
 We provide pre-build bitstream and memory configuration files for the Genesys 2 [here](https://github.com/openhwgroup/cva6/releases).

 Tested on Vivado 2018.2.
-The FPGA SoC currently contains the following peripherals:
+The FPGA currently contains the following peripherals:

 - DDR3 memory controller
 - SPI controller to conncet to an SDCard